teamchong/DotNetForce/README.md

 5) Run the DEV.tt using T4

-6) a new folder DEV should be created which contains the Schema helper for your org.
+6) a new DEV.cs should be created which contains the Schema helper classes for your org.